Glyndŵr rebellion: Background

-The fall of Richard II
+Fall of Richard II

 In the last decade of the 14th century, Richard II of England had launched a bold plan to consolidate his hold on his kingdom and break the power of the magnates who constantly threatened his authority.
 As part of this plan, Richard began to shift his power base from the southeast and London towards the county of Cheshire, and systematically built up his power in nearby Wales.
 Wales was ruled through a patchwork of semi-autonomous feudal states, bishoprics, shires, and territory under direct royal rule.
 Richard eliminated his rivals and took their land or gave it to his favourites.
 As he did so, he raised an entire class of Welsh people to fill the new posts created in his new fiefdoms.
 For these people, the final years of the reign of Richard II were full of opportunities.
 To the English magnates, it was a further sign that Richard was dangerously out of control.

 In 1399, the exiled Henry Bolingbroke, heir to the Duchy of Lancaster, returned to reclaim his lands.
 Henry raised an army and marched to meet the king.
 Richard hurried back from Ireland to Wales to deal with Bolingbroke, but he was arrested by Henry Percy, 1st Earl of Northumberland as he was on his way from Conwy Castle to meet Bolingbroke at Flint Castle, supposedly to discuss the restitution of Henry's lands.
 Richard was imprisoned at the English border city of Chester before being taken to London.
 Parliament quickly made Henry Bolingbroke Regent and then King.
 Richard died in Pontefract Castle, shortly after the failed Epiphany Rising of English nobles in January 1400, but his death was not generally known for some time.
 In Wales, people like Owain Glyndŵr were asked for the first time in their life to decide their loyalties.
 The Welsh had generally supported King Richard, who had succeeded his father, Edward, the Black Prince, as Prince of Wales.
 With Richard removed, the opportunities for advancement for Welsh people became more limited.
 Many Welsh people seem to have been uncertain where this left them and their future.

 For some time, supporters of the deposed king remained at large.
 On 10 January 1400 serious civil disorder broke out in Chester in support of the Epiphany Rising.
 An atmosphere of disorder was building along the Anglo-Welsh border.